holon-scribe/holon-programming/README.md

 Its purpose was to give programmers a way to write "structured programs" using mostly natural language descriptions (or even ideograms!) that would be replaced by blocks of executable code via a "synthesizer."
 This idea inspired Donald Knuth to create [literate programming](https://en.wikipedia.org/wiki/Literate_programming).
+Knuth describes de Marneffe's approach as: "a way of taking a complicated program and breaking it into small parts.
+Then, to understand the complicated whole, what you needed is just to understand the small parts, and to understand the relationship between those parts and their neighbors."

 In 1973, de Marneffe wrote a document describing holon programming and privately circulated it among computer scientists.
 This document thereafter became a Borgesian mythical book, existing only in citations